Top 10 pubs for Irish traditional music

 Many a celebrated ceoilteoir (musician) can be found delighting audiences across Dublin’s pub scene.
 Eoin Dillon, the uilleann piper from renowned Irish folk group Kila, takes the stage in Bowes pub on Fleet Street most Sundays, while O’Donoghues is one of singer-songwriter Christy Moore’s favourite places for an impromptu concert.
 In Booterstown, The Old Punchbowl has musician, storyteller and poet John Spillane as a regular, while Devitts on Camden Street has nightly sessions that feature plenty of young, talented musicians eager to make a name for themselves.

 Ready to experience more of the best live entertainment in the city?
-Discover What’s On to find your next gig.
+Discover the wide selection of festivals and events on across Dublin.